AlexVJack/client_server/readme.md

 ### Prerequisites

-The Docker CLI needs to be installed on your machine.
+The Docker needs to be installed on your machine.
-Docker Compose version v2.5.1 (available on docker-compose command) The project is tested on Ubuntu 22.04
+Docker Compose version v2.5.1 is recommended (available with docker-compose command) The project is tested on Ubuntu 22.04

 ### Installation